Krish120003/LiMeter/README.md

 # LiMeter

 ## This is a WIP.
 Things may break and may not work for everyone.
+For those looking for the P5 Date and Weather widget, I will add that to the repo shortly along with other elements such as the main window and rotation code.

 ## Disclamer:
 ### This program was created with only functionality on one system in mind without much concern for Optimization/Distribution.
 Please consider contributing to further improve it.